 In accordance with the technical guidance provided by EIOPA and Allianz, the discount effect is currently calculated by taking into account the Volatility Adjustment (VA) inside the risk-free SWAP (yield) curves.
-We have performed a sensitivity study where we have applied only the EUR SWAP curve with and without VA to the cash flows, i.e. omitting the impact of different settlement currencies.
+A sensitivity study has been performed where only the EUR SWAP curve with and without VA is applied to the cash flows, i.e. omitting the impact of different settlement currencies.
 The impact of the VA is negligible.